bottlepy/bottle/apidoc/tutorial.rst

     def wrong():
         redirect("/right/url")

-Both functions interrupt your code by raising a :class:`HTTPError` exception.
-You can return these exceptions instead of raising them, too.
-Bottle makes no difference between returned or raised exceptions.
+Both functions interrupt your handler code by raising a ``HTTPError`` exception.

+You can return ``HTTPError`` exceptions instead of raising them.
+This is faster than raising and capturing Exceptions, but does exactly the same.

 ::